NifalNizar/CDN/README.md

 **Complete Developer Network**

-This is the Sample project Created for build a list of freelancers Backend System written in .NET 8 and connected to Sql Server.
+This is the Sample project Created for build a list of freelancers Follwing are technologies used in the development.
+1. .NET 8 API Project
+2. EFCORE code first approach
+3. SQL Server as the RDBMS
+4. Storeced Procedure to get the Audit records

 **Getting Started**
 1. Check-out the repository